OSGeo/gdal/doc/source/programs/gdal_raster_blend.rst

 is also available.

 .. note::
-   The term *operator* is used in GDAL for historical reasons and corresponds to what is commonly called *blend modes* in other GIS and graphics software (for example QGIS, Photoshop, or ArcGIS).
+   The term *operator* corresponds to *blend modes* in other GIS and graphics software (for example QGIS or Photoshop).

    In particular, the ``src-over`` operator corresponds to the *normal* blend mode found in many other applications.